YacineBenzerga/IoT-real-time-anomaly-detection/README.md

 ### Required jar files and dependancies
 -Download spark-streaming-kafka-0-8_2.11:2.2.0 and postgresql-42.2.2.jar files to your spark-cluster master node

--The batch processing job in Spark depends on numpy, pandas and stldecompose libraries that have to be shared accross spark workers.
+-The batch processing job in Spark depends on numpy, pandas and stldecompose libraries that have to be shared accross Spark workers.

 -Run `/bash_scripts/dist_spark_dependancies.sh` to get the required (mypkg.zip) file that will be included in the spark-submit command